 2) Explore Sozopol’s beaches

-The Central Beach is nestled in the bay between the Old and New town with just a short 500m stretch of sand line.
-The water is very shallow and perfect for snorkeling near the rocks.
-The beach gets quite busy during the peak months of July and August so make sure you secure yourself sun loungers and umbrellas from early in the morning (both umbrellas and sun loungers cost 3.50lv each).
 There’s also a ‘free’ area at the end of the beach if you just want to place your towel on the sand.
-There are plenty of restaurants nearby where you can grab a drink, have some staple summertime Bulgarian lunch (fries with feta cheese, fried sprat and bear) or enjoy an appetizing dinner with a view.
+There are plenty of restaurants nearby where you can grab a drink, have some staple summertime Bulgarian lunch (fries with feta cheese, fried sprat and bear) or enjoy dinner with a view.

 Address: The name on Google maps is different for some reason, so you can find this beach by searching for ‘Beach Gold Wheelhouse.